-24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council OR Unitary Council representing the area of the Council.
+23. COMMUNICATING WITH BOROUGH AND COUNTY COUNCILLORS

-b Unless the Council determines otherwise, a copy of each letter sent to the District and County Council OR Unitary Council shall be sent to the ward councillor(s) representing the area of the Council.
+- a.
+An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor of the Borough and County Council representing the area of the Council. - b.
+Unless the Council determines otherwise, a copy of each letter sent to the Borough and County Council shall be sent to the ward councillor representing the area of the Council.

-25. RESTRICTIONS ON COUNCILLOR ACTIVITIES
+24. RESTRICTIONS ON COUNCILLOR ACTIVITIES

 - a.
-Unless duly authorised no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.
+Unless duly authorised no councillor shall: - i.
+Inspect any land and/or premises which the Council has a right or duty to inspect; or - ii.
+Issue orders, instructions or directions.

-26. STANDING ORDERS GENERALLY
+25. STANDING ORDERS GENERALLY

-- a All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least 5 councillors to be given to the Proper Officer in accordance with standing order 9. - c The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - d The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.
+- a.
+All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b.
+A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least 6 councillors to be given to the Proper Officer in accordance with standing order 9. - c.
+The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - d.
+The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.